Warbringer: Worlds Torn Asunder and IV: Empires Collapse (2010–2016)

-In 2010 Warbringer returned to Europe co-heading with the U.K.'s Evile and both bands returned to the States to support Overkill's Killfest 2010 tour.
+In 2010 Warbringer returned to a Europe/UK tour, co-heading with the U.K.'s Evile and the Israeli The Fading.
+Later, Warbringer and Evile returned to the States to support Overkill's Killfest 2010 tour.
 In the spring Warbringer opened for Municipal Waste in Japan and headlined in Thailand, Indonesia, Singapore, Malaysia, and The Philippines.
 Warbringer was direct support for Pestilence in North America, then returned to Europe to co-headline with Skeletonwitch, and then as direct support again in the fall supporting Nevermore.

 The band made plans to begin work for the third record.
 Due to overwhelming personal tensions from touring the band went on a short hiatus.
 They reach a mutual decision with drummer Nic Ritter and parted ways after a handful of shows early in 2011.
 Carlos Cruz of Hexen was announced as the band's next drummer shortly afterwards.
 Cruz would need to leave Warbringer in 2014 for personal reasons, but returned in late 2015.